SightstoneOfficial/LegendaryClient/README.md

 Known Issues / TODO
 ===================
-* Team Builder is not implemented
+* Team Builder is not implemented / superbuggy
 * Logging out doesn't update friends list / crashes. (just restart the client)
+* If you login, all LC users will be unable to see your name (lol client is fine) also you won't be added to friends list if you login and one of your friends use lc (will fix this)
 * Replays are in work
 * Shop is just bad, but that's like last. (again, use official client for now if you need to purchase RP, etc.)
 * Getting invited to a game makes your status flick.
 (Not an issue but need to edit jabber-net)